Constitution of Belarus: 2004

 Along with choosing members for the National Assembly, Belarusian voters were presented with a referendum regarding presidential term limits.
 Before the vote, President Alexander Lukashenko was only allowed to serve two terms before the Constitution required him to step down.
 The voter turnout for the referendum was nearly 90%, with 77.3% of the voters agreeing to eliminating term limits.
 The changes were implemented on October 17, 2004.
 Like the 1996 referendum, the validity of the vote was brought into question.
 According to the Organization for Security and Co-operation in Europe (OSCE), many polling places went without independent observers.
 The OSCE believed that the standards of the vote did not meet OSCE requirements for "free and fair elections".
 Data from other non-governmental organizations (NGO) point out that 50% of voters did not participate in the referendum, so they contend that the results reported by the government are flawed.
 Two years later, Lukashenko ran in the 2006 election and won 83% of the vote during the first ballot.
 With no term limits, Lukashenko states that, depending on his health, he will not retire from politics and might run for re-election in 2011.

 2022

 Criticism of constitutional changes

-Both referendums were severely criticized by the political opposition inside Belarus as well as by international observers such as the OSCE.
-Observers state that both referendums were non-transparent and that the real results were not published.
+The 1996 and 2004 referendums were severely criticized by the political opposition inside Belarus as well as by international observers such as the OSCE.
+Observers state that the two referendums were non-transparent and that the real results were not published.
 Observers were not allowed to see the process of counting ballots.
 Specifically, the democratic opposition to President Lukashenko decided to boycott the 1996 referendum on the Constitution.
 During the same election, international observers found problems with the voting process or found pro-government advertisements or notices at polling places.
-Opposition parties contend that the vote to dissolve the Supreme Soviet in 1996 removed Belarus' last democratically elected parliament and installed Lukashenko's hand-picked parliament.
-Despite the claims of manipulation of the elections and the Constitution itself, there are a few parts of the current constitution approved by key leaders of the Belarusian democratic opposition.
+Opposition parties contend that the vote to dissolve the Supreme Council in 1996 removed Belarus' last democratically elected parliament and installed Lukashenko's hand-picked parliament.

+While there were claims of manipulation of the elections and the Constitution itself, some parts of the 2004 constitution were supported by key leaders of the Belarusian democratic opposition.
+In a 2005 interview with Radio Free Europe, presidential candidate Alaksandar Milinkievič stated that Belarus' stance as a neutral country, stated in Article 18 of the 2004 constitution, should be preserved with regard to joining NATO and the European Union.